Giammy2094/Windows-Terminal-settings/README.md

 ## Notes

-Python icon is in the installation directory, Vim one should be added manually downloading it and pointing at it in the Windows Terminal setting file.
+Python icon is in the installation directory, Vim and Ghc ones should be added manually downloading and pointing at them in the Windows Terminal setting file.